siobhanlgallacher/siobhanlgallacher.github.io/Customer_Churn.md

 ## Conclusion

 The data shows that the churn rate increased in 2023 but fell in 2024 and 2025, with December 2025 having the lowest number of churned customers.
 The Premium plan has the highest number of customers in total but it also has the highest churn, whilst Standard has the highest number of active customers at present and the lowest churn overall.
 The data also suggests that more customers churn with 5+ support tickets and Premium has the most support tickets overall.
 Churn happened the most in months 3, 6 and 9 but, in 2025, it occurred the most in month 12.
 I would assume that, potentially, in years 2023 and 2024, the subscription length was 3, 6 or 9 months and perhaps this changed in 2025.
 Alternatively, there might have been a discount on 12 month plans.
 Across the 3 years, customers with a weekly usage of 1-5 hours churn the most but those with 20-25 hours churn second most.

-## Actionable Steps

-Based on the data, we can see that the Premium plan has the highest churn rate and that churn happens most frequently in month two.
-We can see that the Premium plan has a high number of support tickets overall and a high number of customers with 6+ tickets.
-To prevent this high churn rate and early churn, it’s important to bring down the number of support tickets and also do further analysis into what specifically is happening in month two.
-With a higher monthly fee, it could be the case that customers are more likely to churn early, so ensuring customer satisfaction is important, especially in the early months when churn is happening the most.
-I would suggest that enabling customer ratings or creating a ‘reason for exit’ questionnaire would also help understand the reasons for churn in month two.
-In the latest data, churn happens the most in month 12 so perhaps introducing a discount for renewal in this month would bring this figure down.
-We also see that churn happens the most within customers falling into the 1-5 hours of weekly usage category, therefore encouraging customer usage is important to bringing churn figures down.
-Notifications, emails, new features and a personalised service could all help to increase usage.